neptune-ai/examples/utils/migration_tools/model_registry_to_runs/README.md

 ## Support and Feedback

-This script is currently in beta, and we welcome your feedback and contributions to help improve it.
+We welcome your feedback and contributions to help improve the script.
 Please submit any issues or feature requests as [GitHub Issues](https://github.com/neptune-ai/examples/issues)

 ## License